Got questions? Unsure what to expect? Browse this page to see if we have an answer for you:

 - use the host’s address as your UK postal address.
 Any mail that arrives there for you is kept safely until your next visit.

-- NB: The home base service DOES NOT entitle you to use a host’s address for electoral roll purposes.
+- NB: The home base service DOES NOT entitle you to use a host’s address for electoral roll purposes, or to list it as your permanent UK address.
+It is intended purely for postal purposes.
 If you are eligible to vote in British elections, you must use your ordinary foreign home address for this purpose.

 - We offer 3 types of rooms, namely: